dajinchu/edot-calculator/README.md

 ![Special Education Calculator](sped-calcb.png)

 ## History
 We designed this calculator in association with a special needs teacher at Worcester Public Schools for kids with autism.
+Once we developed the hardware calculator, we developed a iOS version with the same purpose.